proger/uk4b/README.md

 the GEC-only corrections.
 Second, fluency corrections are highly subjective and may be harder to predict.

-We annotate the test set with multiple annotators in order to somewhat compensate for the subjectivity of the task.
+We annotated the test set with multiple annotators in order to somewhat compensate for the subjectivity of the task.
 If a correction is in agreement with at least one annotator, it will be counted as a valid one.